Ekaterina Selezneva

-Ekaterina Sergeevna Selezneva (Екатери́на Серге́евна Селезнёва, Yekaterina Sergeyevna Seleznyova; born May 18, 1995 in Pushkino, Pushkinsky District, Moscow Oblast) is a Russian individual rhythmic gymnast.
+Ekaterina Sergeyevna Selezneva (Екатери́на Серге́евна Селезнёва, Yekaterina Sergeyevna Seleznyova, born 18 May 1995 in Pushkino, Pushkinsky District, Moscow Oblast) is a Russian individual rhythmic gymnast.
 She is the hoop world champion in the Rhythmic Gymnastics World Championships 2019.
 She is also the 2018 Grand Prix Final All-around champion and the 2019 Summer Universiade All-Around gold medalist.
 On the national level, she is the 2018 Russian National all around bronze medalist.

 Personal life

-Selezneva is engaged to Russian TV Host Organizer and Sports journalist Sergey Gladun.
-The couple married August 18, 2021.
-She has appeared in editorial pages for Vogue Russia.
+Selezneva married Russian TV Host Organizer and Sports journalist Sergey Gladun on 18 August 2021.

 Career

 Ekaterina Selezneva was born in the city of Pushkino, in Moscow region, Russia.
 She is trained by her mother, Olga Nikolaevna Nazarova.
 She is a Master of Sports of International Class in Russia.
 A veteran in Russian rhythmic years, Selezneva has competed as a senior since 2011 and was member of the Russian individuals reserve.

 2013 season

 In 2013, Selezneva got her breakthrough in Russia, she won the bronze medal in hoop apparatus in Russian Cup and in Russian Championships and was invited to be the member of the Russian National Team in January 2013.
 She graduated from No8 Pushkino secondary school with a gold medal the same year.